-By applying the sustainability approaches "Exclusions" (norm-based exclusions, values-based exclusions), "ESG integration" (positive screening / tilting) and "Stewardship" ("engagement" and "exercising voting rights") described in section 6.3 of the prospectus, the subfund implements an overall sustainable investment of the assets.
-No more than 10% of the subfund's assets may also be invested in investments that do not meet the sustainability requirements in accordance with the aforementioned sustainability approaches, primarily because tactical asset allocation, liquidity management and hedging are performed via index futures and these do not have a sustainability rating.
+approaches applying sustainability By the "Exclusions" (norm-based exclusions, valuesbased exclusions), "ESG integration" (positive screening / tilting), climate alignment and "Stewardship" ("engagement" and "exercising voting rights") described in section 6.3 of the prospectus, the subfund implements an overall sustainable investment of the assets.
+No more than 10% of the subfund's assets may also be invested in investments that do not meet the sustainability requirements in accordance with the aforementioned sustainability approaches, primarily because tactical asset allocation, liquidity management and hedging are performed via index futures and these do not sustainability have а rating.
 Furthermore, investments may be made in securities that do not meet the sustainability requirements in accordance with the aforementioned sustainability approaches, in particular due to low or no ESG data coverage of individual investments (e.g. no ESG rating or data to assess the sustainability profile of all target funds invested in for the subfund) or the impossibility of including ESG factors in certain asset classes.
 Assets with sufficient ESG data coverage that do not meet the ESG criteria of the asset managers may not be acquired.
 Where applying "ESG integration", the sustainability of securities in the core investment universe of the benchmark index specified in the prospectus, which, according to the index methodology, do not take ESG factors into account is characterized by an ESG score rating of 0 to 10 issued by MSCI Inc. and/or its subsidiaries.
 The ESG score is also assigned a rating code from "AAA" at the top of the scale to "CCC" at the bottom.
 When putting together the subfund portfolio, the asset manager uses an optimization approach to exceed the ESG score of the core investment universe, achieving an improvement of the ESG score of the subfund on that of the benchmark index mentioned in the prospectus.
+For the "climate alignment", the assets of the subfund are put together by the asset manager in such a way that they have a weighted average CO2e intensity measured annually against CO2e key figures from MSCI Inc. or its subsidiaries, which is below a reduction value reduced by 5.24% annually compared to the reference value of the benchmark as of December 31, 2022 (Swiss Leader Index with 122.4 tCO2e/USD million turnover).
+The aim is to achieve a 35% reduction in the CO2e intensity of the subfund's assets by the end of 2030 compared to the above reference value.
 For further information, please refer to the prospectus.